ak9473/tryHackMe_notes/Jr. Penetration Tester Path/Privilege Escalation/Readme.md

 4. CMD: command or executable running

-- 'ps -a': view all running processes
+- 'ps -a' - view all running processes
-- 'ps axjf': view process tree
+- 'ps axjf' - view process tree
 - 'ps aux': will show processes for all users
 - a: all users
 - u: display the user that launced the process